soundondigital/ravennakit/docs/getting-started.md

 To influence how RAVENNAKIT is built, several variables can be set.
 Head over to the [options](options.md) documentation for more details.

-## Setting up a ravenna_node
+## Setting up a RavennaNode

-The easiest way to get started is to use the `rav::ravenna_node` class.
+The easiest way to get started is to use the `rav::RavennaNode` class.
 This class offers the highest available abstraction of a RAVENNA node and provides a simple API to set up streams and to configure the node.
 It basically acts like a virtual RAVENNA node.
 Using this class also makes it easier to deal with cross thread boundaries.